Supertext/polylang-supertext/readme.txt

 A valid Supertext customer account for every WordPress user and the corresponding API key.
 You can create an account at [Supertext] (https://www.supertext.ch/en/signup) if you don't already have one.
 Get the API key from the Settings page: [Account Settings] (https://www.supertext.ch/customer/accountsettings)

+== Screenshots ==

+1. Just order your translation using the "Order translation" link instead of creating the new content yourself
+2. First order step for one post where you can select the content to be translated and the target language
+3. You need to order more than one post?
+Just use the bulk action "Order translation"
+4. First order step for multiple posts where you can select the content to be translated and the target language
+5. Second order step where you can select the service and deadline
+6. Order confirmation

 == Changelog ==